shibut12/diary-of-a-polyglot-programmer/.Net/readme.md

 ### Whats next
 * .Net Core is gettting matured
 * .Net 4.7.2 is released
-* Cloud is the future
+* Cloud is the future - Common Type System